miku/exploreio/Solutions.md

 more efficient and elegant.

-However, [io.ReadAll](https://golang.org/pkg/io/ioutil/#ReadAll) is in the standard library and has perfectly fine use cases, too.
+However, [io.ReadAll](https://golang.org/pkg/io/ioutil/#ReadAll) is in the standard library and has perfectly fine use cases.

 Noteworthy: EOF will not be reported by `ioutil.ReadAll` as the purpose of the method is to consume the reader as a whole: